Dunedan/mbp-2016-linux/README.md

 MacBook Pro 2016 and MacBook Pro 2017 models.

-The MacBook Pro 2016 shares surprisingly many components with the Retina MacBook (e.g. keyboard and touchpad controller, Wi-Fi and bluetooth chipsets, ...), so figuring out how things work on one device should benefit both device families.
+The MacBook Pro 2016 shares surprisingly many components with the Retina MacBook (e.g. keyboard and touchpad controller, Wi-Fi and Bluetooth chipsets, ...), so figuring out how things work on one device should benefit both device families.